liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/07-exporting-packages.markdown

 **Note**: bnd makes a module's exported packages *substitutable*.
-That is, the OSGi framework can substitute your module's exported package with a compatible package of the same name, but potentially different version, that's exported from a different bundle. bnd enables this for your module by automatically making your module import every package it exports.
-In this way, your module can work on its own, but can also work in conjunction with bundles that provide a different (compatible) version, or even the same version, of the package.
-A package from another bundle might provide better "wiring" opportunities with other bundles.
+That is, the OSGi framework can substitute your module's exported package with a compatible package of the same name, but potentially different version, that's exported from a different module. bnd enables this for your module by automatically making your module import every package it exports.
+In this way, your module can work on its own, but can also work in conjunction with modules that provide a different (compatible) version, or even the same version, of the package.
+A package from another module might provide better "wiring" opportunities with other modules.
 [Peter Kriens' blog post](http://blog.osgi.org/2007/04/importance-of-exporting-nd-importing.html) provides more details on how substitutable exports works.